Second Battle of Saorgio: Background

 The Kingdom of Sardinia-Piedmont stood at a disadvantage in a war with France because two of its territories lay on the French side of the Alps.
 These lands were the County of Nice on the Mediterranean coast and the Duchy of Savoy in the north.
 Aware of his awkward situation, King Victor Amadeus III of Sardinia attempted to secure an alliance with Habsburg Austria at the same time as he held diplomatic talks with the French.
 In spring 1792, war broke out between the French First Republic and Sardinia.
 The French government ordered General Anne-Pierre, marquis de Montesquiou-Fézensac to invade Savoy on 15 May, but that officer decided that he needed more time to prepare.
 During the summer, King Victor Amadeus frantically haggled with Austria to get military assistance.
-On 22 September, Austria finally agreed to provide an Auxiliary Corps of 8,000 troops under Feldmarschallleutnant Leopoldo Lorenzo Count of Strassoldo.
+On 22 September, Austria finally agreed to provide an Auxiliary Corps of 8,000 troops under Feldmarschall-Leutnant Leopoldo Lorenzo, Count of Strassoldo.
 However, the Convention of Milan came too late.

 On 21 September 1792, Montesquiou invaded Savoy and resistance collapsed.
 The general reported to his government that the people welcomed his army.
 The town of Chambéry was occupied on 24 September.
 Sardinian General Lazary, a 70-year-old relic, proved unable to mount an effective defense.
 A second French force captured Nice without bloodshed on 27 September and went on to seize Villefranche-sur-Mer two days later.
 At the behest of its leaders, Savoy was incorporated into France on 27 November.
 On 23 September, a French naval squadron under Rear Admiral Laurent Jean François Truguet sailed to the Piedmontese port of Oneglia where an 800-man battalion disembarked.
 The troops sacked the town and murdered some monks before taking to their ships again.
 On 18 November 1792, the Sardinians repulsed their adversaries at Sospel (Sospello).
 The French retreated to L'Escarène and went into winter quarters.

 Dismayed by the incapacity of his generals, King Victor Amadeus III of Sardinia begged the Austrians to send a commander to direct the combined Austrian and Piedmontese armies.
 The Austrian government appointed Feldzeugmeister Joseph Nikolaus De Vins to fill the post on 21 December 1792.
 Even so, Austria was aware that the French were trying to negotiate a peace with the Sardinians, and the Austrians did not fully trust their ally.
-The execution of King Louis XVI of France on 21 January 1793 appalled the other crowned heads of Europe and further isolated France.
+The execution of Louis XVI on 21 January 1793 appalled the other crowned heads of Europe and further isolated France.